 In July 2011 the Home Office confirmed details of new arrangements for the ‘educational oversight’ of private colleges which sponsor international students.
-These arrangements are a key part of the drive to improve standards of educational quality and immigration compliance which lies at the heart of the reforms to Tier 4 of the points-based system.
+These arrangements are a key part of the drive to improve standards of educational quality and immigration compliance.
+This lies at the heart of the reforms to Tier 4 of the points-based system.

 The arrangements which will be in place after 2012 for those private education providers who are subject to the educational oversight regime introduced in 2011.
 In summary: